EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

                                         └─ _have_v_1(e2,x3,x8)
 ~~~

-You can see from the output that the constraints on `x3`, which is where "you" is represented are between 1 and inf (infinity):
+You can see from the output that the constraints on `x3`, which is where "you" is represented, are between 1 and `inf` (infinity):

 ~~~
 x_actor_binding constraints: {x3: min=1, max=inf, global=None, required_values=None, pred=pronoun_q(x3)}